ESG News Update: September 17, 2020

 The firm’s index, which takes a deep dive into companies’ social factors at the operational and supply-chain levels, outperformed other ESG indexes during the height of the pandemic-driven market pandemonium, she says.
-The firm started tracking specific pandemic behaviours, with the analysis examining wide-ranging data points such as whether companies were price gouging and how well they managed communications with staff.
+The firm started tracking specific pandemic behaviors, with the analysis examining wide-ranging data points such as whether companies were price gouging and how well they managed communications with staff.

 CityWire USA: Searching for the S in ESG